Azure-Samples/storage-blobs-go-quickstart/README.md

 5. Select the **Location** to use for your storage account.
 6. Check **Pin to dashboard** and click **Create** to create your storage account.

 After your storage account is created, it is pinned to the dashboard.
 Click on it to open it.
 Under **Settings**, click **Access keys**.
-Select the primary key and copy the associated **Connection string** to the clipboard, then paste it into a text editor for later use.
+Select the primary key and copy to the clipboard, then paste it into a text editor for later use.

-## Put the connection string in an environment variable
+## Put the account name and key in an environment variable

 This solution requires Storage account name and key to be stored in an environment variable securely on the machine running the sample.
 Follow one of the examples below depending on your Operating System to create the environment variable.
 If using Windows close out of your open IDE or shell and restart it to be able to read the environment variable.